jdevfullstack/electronics-robotics-intro/README.md

 `hot wire` (electrical term) - carries the electricity, also called `live wire`

-## Volts Vs Amperage
+## Voltage Vs Amperage
-Volts and amperage are two measures of electrical current or flow of electrons.
+Voltage and amperage are two measures of electrical current or flow of electrons.
 Voltage is a measure of the pressure that allows electrons to flow, while amperage is a measure